-Dr. Ágnes (Ági) Veto, an Adjunct Assistant Professor of Religion at Vassar College, grew up in Budapest, where she undertook the study of Hebrew and Aramaic, and earned an undergraduate degree in biblical and Jewish Studies from Eotvos Lorand University.
+Dr. Ágnes (Ági) Veto, an Adjunct Assistant Professor of Religion at Vassar College, grew up in Budapest, where she undertook the study of Hebrew and Aramaic, and earned an undergraduate degree in Biblical and Jewish Studies from Eotvos Lorand University.
 She received an advanced degree in Jewish Studies from the London University School of Oriental and African Studies and spent a year at Oxford Postgraduate Center for Hebrew and Jewish Studies.
 She spent two years in Paris at the Sorbonne, at both the Institute Catholique and École Practique Des Hauts Études, as student, translator and teacher of English, and has studied Talmud at the Pardes Institute in Jerusalem.
-Ms. Veto earned an M.A. in Jewish Studies at the Rothberg Graduate School of Hebrew University in Jerusalem, and a further M.A. at New York University, where she also teaches, and is currently completing a PhD in Jewish Studies with an emphasis on Talmud and Rabbinic literature.
+Ms. Veto earned an M.A. in Jewish Studies at the Rothberg Graduate School of Hebrew University in Jerusalem, and a further M.A. at New York University, where she also teaches, and has earned her PhD at NYU in Talmud and Rabbinic Literature.